 Serum Sickness

-- Type III hypersensitivity reaction that occurs 7 to 21 days after injection of foreign protein or serum (e.g., biologics or streptokinase)
+- Type III hypersensitivity reaction that occurs 7 to 21 days after administration of foreign protein or serum (e.g., biologic drug or streptokinase)

 - Serum sickness–like reactions